Priya-Pamu/Power-BI-Personal-Finance-Analysis/README.md

 Here is a brief description of each file/folder found in this GitHub repository.

 ### **Finance_Data/20xx**
 This is the folder that contains each month's Excel data in a separate Excel workbook.
-The dates (currently) range from Aug 2018 - Dec 2020.
+The dates (currently) range from Jan 2024 - Dec 2024.

-### change_excel_sheets.py
-This Python script takes in an Excel file with multiple sheets and renames all sheets to 'Sheet1'. (*Apparantly this was necessary for importing the Excel data into PowerBI?*)

 ### Finance_Data.xlsx
-This is a copy of the original Excel file that I was using to keep track of my spending.
+This is a copy of the original Excel file that I was using to keep track of my spending.(*Apparantly this was necessary for importing the Excel data into PowerBI?*)

-### Personal_Finance_Dashboard.pbix
+### Personal Finance Dashboard Actual V Budget background.pbix
 This is the main Power BI file containing the finance dashboards.